sbezugliy/trie-substring-search/README.md

 ### To be done:

-TODO: Text parser
+    - TODO: Text parser
-TODO: Suffix references, now it contain full syntax tree.
-So just now it is less memory efficient then original Aho-Corasick algorithm
+    - TODO: Suffix references is not implementd, just now it contains full syntax tree.
+So, it is less memory efficient then original Aho-Corasick algorithm.
-TODO: Maybe need post optimization of vertex connections
+    - TODO: Maybe, need post optimization of vertex connections, and some Parallelism | pre optimization of an dictionary on trie build stage.

 ## Installation